I Almost Spoke Too Soon

 Not by her appearance.
 But by the power and conviction of her message.

-I often call her my Beautiful Girl because I am her father.
+I often call her beautiful because I am her father.
 And because she is beautiful.
 But what I don’t do enough of is praise her for her hard work, her good grades and her intelligence.
 That changes today.

 I still have that opportunity.
 Because I didn’t open my mouth.
 As fathers and teachers and men we must be careful with the words we speak.
 Our girls are listening and as their role models they are looking at us to see what we think is important.
 If I had commented on Emma Watson’s beauty before her intelligence, then what message would that have sent to my daughter?